 When one does not understand the difference between acute and chronic care, it can lead to a host of problems.
 We hear from pet owners daily that have been put on the antibiotics rollercoaster with their pet.
 In this scenario, the pet is treated, yet the symptoms come back again and again, and sometimes even worse than before.

-Lets apply this mindset to medications like antibiotics.
 Antibiotics are strong and designed to get rid of problems now.
 Thus, antibiotics are designed to treat acute situations.

 ACUTE CARE vs. CHRONIC CARE

 - Acute problem = Use antibiotics

 - Chronic Problem = Administer lifestyle changes, probiotic supplementation, and preventative care.